Paratroopers Brigade "Folgore": Cold War

 After World War II the Combat Group "Folgore" became one of the Italian Army's first divisions and by 1954 one of the strongest.
 The Infantry Division "Folgore" was mechanized infantry unit based in the North-eastern Italian city of Treviso.
 Airborne troops and operations were to be performed by the Military Parachuting Centre in Pisa.

-On 1 January 1963 the Military Parachuting Center was reorganized and renamed Paratroopers Brigade, which consisted of the 1st Paratroopers Regiment with the II and V paratroopers battalions, the Paratroopers Saboteurs Battalion, a Carabinieri Paratroopers Company, which was expanded to battalion on 15 July 1963 and a Paratroopers Field Artillery Battery, which was expanded to group on 1 June 1963 and armed with Mod56 105mm howitzers, and the Paratroopers Training Center.
+On 1 January 1963 the Military Parachuting Center was reorganized and renamed Paratroopers Brigade, which consisted of the 1st Paratroopers Regiment with the II and V paratroopers battalions, the Paratroopers Saboteurs Battalion, a Carabinieri Paratroopers Company, which was expanded to battalion on 15 July 1963 and a Paratroopers Field Artillery Battery, which was expanded to group on 1 June 1963 and armed with Mod56 105 mm howitzers, and the Paratroopers Training Center.
 On 1 April 1964 the brigade lost the Paratroopers Training Center in Pisa to the army's Infantry and Cavalry Inspectorate.
 On 10 June 1967 the Paratroopers Brigade was renamed Paratroopers Brigade "Folgore".

 With the Italian Army 1975 reform the army abolished the regimental level and re-organised its brigades.
 Therefore, the "Folgore" brigade's 1st Paratroopers Regiment disbanded on 1 October 1975 and its two battalions became the 2nd Paratroopers Battalion "Tarquinia'" and the 5th Paratroopers Battalion "El Alamein".
 After the reform the brigade was structured as follows: